jhpce-jhu/jhpce_mkdocs/docs/portal/web-apps.md

     ---

     JupyterLab is the latest web-based interactive development environment for notebooks, code, and data.
 Its flexible interface allows users to configure and arrange workflows in data science, scientific computing, computational journalism, and machine learning.
 A modular design invites extensions to expand and enrich functionality.
+The JHPCE JupyterLab session ==will timeout after 60 minutes of innactivity==, a new session will need to be requested if that happens.

 -   :material-information-outline:{ .lg .middle } __RStudio__